Unpersons (band): History

 Unpersons was formed by guitarist Sanders Creasy and drummer Carl McGinley in 1997 in Savannah, Georgia.
 The band's name is a reference to George Orwell's dystopian novel 1984.
 Andrew Fidler was the group's original bassist and was 16 years old when they performed outside of Savannah for the first time.
 Unpersons began touring in 2000 and released a self-titled debut extended play through the Fish Fur and Born to Die record labels that December.
 It was around this time that the band's lineup stabilized after several early personnel changes.
 Unpersons released music through independent record labels in the 2000s and toured frequently, performing alongside bands such as Baroness, Black Cobra, Kylesa, and Weedeater.

 Kylesa guitarist and vocalist Phillip Cope produced Unpersons' studio recordings, as he has done for Baroness and Black Tusk.
 Unpersons ultimately released two full-length albums, three extended plays (including a live EP), and a split album with Baroness.
 The split, titled A Grey Sigh in a Flower Husk, was issued in June 2007 and featured the final material Unpersons would ever release.
 In January 2015, the band's two full-lengths and their songs from the split were made available on Bandcamp to stream and purchase as a music downloads.

 Several members of Unpersons would go on to play in other Savannah-based punk and metal bands.
-The group's original bassist, Andrew Fidler, created the independent label Hyperrealist Records and is a founding member of Black Tusk.
+The group's original bassist, Andrew Fidler, is a founding member of Black Tusk and a part-owner of independent label Hyperrealist Records.
 Drummer Carl McGinley joined Kylesa in 2006, remaining with the band until it went on indefinite hiatus in 2016.
 Bassist Matt Maggioni played in the short-lived band Karst during the mid-2000s, and later in Baroness from 2012 to 2013.